 Tomato and cheese topped aubergines

-- 4 aubergines
+- 4 medium aubergines or eggplants

-- 200 g cheese grated, mixed
+- 200 g cheese (7.05 oz) grated, mixed

-- 300 ml tomato juice (or chopped, or passata)
+- 300 ml tomato juice (10.58 oz) (or chopped, or passata)

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- cayenne pepper (optional)
+- 1 pinch cayenne pepper or more (optional)

-Take the aubergines out of the oven and with the help of a spoon, spoon over and in the crevices plenty of tomato sauce.
-(3-5 spoonful depending on the size of your aubergines). * see notes
+- Take the aubergines out of the oven and with the help of a spoon, spoon over and in the crevices plenty of tomato sauce.
+(3-5 spoonfuls depending on the size of your aubergines). * see notes

-Sprinkle some fresh basil leaves and the cheese.
+- Sprinkle some fresh basil leaves and the cheese.
 Place back in the oven and bake for another 15 min or so until the top is nice and golden.